lzmkhan/kubernetes/sessions/session3/notes.md

 To stop just the application service
 `kubectl scale --replicas=0 deployment/<your-deployment>`

+To view the status in the manifest use:
-Reference link for all available attributes for deployment:
+`kubectl get deployment <deployment-name>  -o yaml` Reference link for all available attributes for deployment:

 [Deployment | Kubernetes](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/)